When we write to you about a principal place of residence (PPR) investigation into land you own, we will ask you for specific information.

 Lodge your response

-You can respond to our letter by mail, email or online or via a combination of these methods.
-You must respond by the due date specified in your letter.
-You can provide hardcopy documents or electronic copies of your evidence.
+You can respond to our correspondence by email, mail or online or via a combination of these methods.
+You must respond by the due date specified in your correspondence.
+We ask that you provide electronic copies of your evidence, however you can provide hardcopy documents where an electronic version is not practical.

 You should quote our investigation case reference number in your correspondence.